 Right triangles follow the rule of the Pythagoras theorem and they are called Pythagoras theorem triangles.
-The length of all the three sides are being collectively called Pythagoras triplets.
+The length of all the three sides are being collectively called Pythagoras triples.
 For example, 3, 4, and 5 can be called as one of the sets of such triangles.
 There are a lot more right-angled triangles which are called Pythagoras triangles.
 All such triangles follow one common rule: c2 = a2 + b2.

 Pythagoras Theorem Squares

-As per the Pythagoras theorem Hypotenuse2 = Perpendicular2 + Base2 or c2 = a2 + b2, which further justifies that the area of the square built upon the hypotenuse of a right triangle will be equal to the sum of the area of the squares built upon the other two sides.
+As per the Pythagorean theorem Hypotenuse2 = Perpendicular2 + Base2 or c2 = a2 + b2, which further justifies that the area of the square built upon the hypotenuse of a right triangle will be equal to the sum of the area of the squares built upon the other two sides.
 And these squares are known as Pythagoras squares.

 Applications of Pythagoras Theorem